grimmelm/ctech404/ctech401/module_2/e5_terminal_assign_variables/exercise_specs.md

 four_numbers<br>

-You can Play around on the command line.<br>
-Create variables and assign values to them.<br>
+Experiment with creating your own variables and assigning values to them.<br>

 <em>Remember:</em><br>